Stakedllc/code-samples/eth2/README.md

-# Provision ETH2 Validators
+# ETH2

-Programmatically provision ETH2 validators on the multi-client testnet [Medalla](https://github.com/goerli/medalla/blob/master/medalla/README.md)
+Provision ETH2 validators on Staked's secure cloud infrastructure.

 ## Getting Started

+First thing's first, clone this repo and navigate to the ETH2 folder.

 ### Generate a Withdrawal Key
-An ETH2 withdrawal key is required to provision validators.
-The withdrawal key controls stake on ETH2, and can be used for many validators.
+An ETH2 withdrawal key is required to control stake on ETH2, and can be used for many validators.

 For the purposes of this walkthrough, we'll use the prysmatic labs validator image to generate a withdrawal key.
-First, you'll need [Docker](https://docs.docker.com/get-docker/) installed, then head over to the command line, and run the following command:
+You'll need [Docker](https://docs.docker.com/get-docker/) installed, then head over to the command line, and run the following command:

 ```
 $ docker run -it -v "$PWD:/data" --network="host" gcr.io/prysmaticlabs/prysm/validator:latest accounts create --keystore-path=/data --password=example